arthur7373/linux-training/level2/2-4-Advanced BASH Shell Scripting.md

 Bash does not care about the type of variables.
 Variables could store strings, characters or integers.

-Variable names are uppercase by convention, but any symbols can be used.
+Variable names are uppercase by convention, but lowercase and other symbols can be used as well.

-Syntax:
+Syntax: **VARNAME=VALUE**
-VARNAME=VALUE

 Note: There should be no space around “=” sign

 The following script creates a variable called LIST and assigns the value “/usr/bin”.